 For on-campus students, regular attendance is important to learn the material covered in CS101.
 You are responsible for any work or content missed if you do not attend class.
 While not directly a component of your grade, attendance is tracked.
-Students must sign-in during class (/tools/record-attendance/) to record attendance.
+Students must sign-in during class to record attendance.